 PDF lesson plan

-This lesson plan explores ways children can become more connected to their peers and community in meaningful, fulfilling ways; and how to connect with themselves to overcome the challenges they may face.
+This free mental health lesson plan explores ways children can become more connected to their peers and community in meaningful, fulfilling ways.
+It also explores how pupils can connect with themselves to overcome the challenges they may face.

-- How to use nature to improve connections with the school community
+- Use nature to improve connections with the school community

-- The power of adopting a growth mindset and positive self-talk to connect with themselves
+- Learn about the power of adopting a growth mindset and positive self-talk

-- The importance of kindness to form meaningful connections and what that looks like in action
+- Explore the importance of kindness to form meaningful connections and what that looks like in action

 Introduce the theme of connection, which you then discuss through a ‘relationship ripple’ activity.